The Twenty-Sixth Sunday after Pentecost

 9:30 AM09:30

-Join us each Sunday in Lent in Draesel Hall or online at https://zoom.us/j/8753617165 (for the password, type the numbers for eighteen ninety-nine, two thousand nineteen.
+Join us in Draesel Hall or online at https://zoom.us/j/8753617165 (for the password, type the numerals for eighteen ninety-nine, two thousand nineteen.
 No comma or space.)

 View Event →